Mold Inspection vs. Mold Assessment in NYC: What's the Difference?

 Why the Assessor Should Be Independent

 New York State law requires that the person who assesses the mold and writes the remediation plan cannot be the same company that performs the remediation.
-This separation exists to prevent conflicts of interest — a company that profits from remediation has an incentive to overstate the problem.
+This separation exists to prevent conflicts of interest.
+A company that profits from remediation has an incentive to overstate the problem.

 AirQC operates as an independent assessor.
 We don't do remediation work, so our findings and recommendations are based entirely on what we see and measure.
 That independence is what makes the report credible to insurers, attorneys, and courts.
+We serve all five boroughs, including Brooklyn, Manhattan, Queens, the Bronx, and Staten Island.

-Need a Mold Inspection or Assessment?
+Need a Mold Inspection or Assessment in NYC?